Beef cattle operations

 "Virtual fencing has completely changed how I manage my cattle.
 I can create smaller paddocks, rotate them efficiently, and extend my grazing season by up to two months.
 That’s $8,000 saved in hay costs this year alone."

-Virtual fencing changes the labor equation for cattle producers.
+Virtual fencing changes the labor equation for beef producers.
 Hours of fence work become minutes of phone work.

 Flexible rotations without physical labor